-As our oceans warm, and become increasingly acidic and less oxygenated, it is imperative to understand how the changes we observe today compare to those in the Earth’s past.
-The goal of my research is to connect the past and present of climate change.
-Ongoing projects focus on rapid climate change in the Pacific, both along the modern California Margin as well as through the last deglaciation across the North Pacific.
+As our climate changes and the oceans warm, become increasingly acidic, and lose oxygen, it is important to understand how the changes we observe today compare to those in the Earth’s past.
+A primary goal of my research is to connect past and present climate change using the microfossil record.

 By applying geochemical and micropalentological techniques to the shells of planktic foraminifera that live in oxygen minimum zones, we can reconstruct how this habitat and its spatial extent have varied in the past.
 We have been focusing on periods of rapid climate change, especially associated with glacial cycles to understand how oxygen minimums may vary through time.

 Planktic foraminifera much possess special adaptations to thrive in oxygen minimum zones and other oxygen poor habitats.
 We are working to better understand the spatial distribution of these species and how they are making a living in such a hostile environment.
 Doing so will improve the use of foraminifera as tools in the fossil record and help us understand how protists may cope with extreme environments.

 Foraminifera as a Signal of Change